 Currently, to qualify as a solicitor you must do a law degree – or a non-law degree followed by a conversion course (a GDL or CPE) – before completing the legal practice course (LPC) and training contract.
 Alternative routes are open to those who have qualifications from the Chartered Institute of Legal Executives (CILEx) or who have already qualified in another jurisdiction.

-The Solicitors Regulation Authority (SRA) has announced that it will introduce a new standardised assessment – the solicitors qualifying examination or SQE – in 2020 to replace the current system.
-There has been some speculation that this date could move but, for now, 2020 is still the SRA's target date.
+The Solicitors Regulation Authority (SRA) has announced that it will introduce a new standardised assessment – the solicitors qualifying examination or SQE – in 2021 to replace the current system.
+This date has been subject to change in the past and may change again in future.
 The new system is designed to make the standard of qualification consistent – all aspiring solicitors, no matter which route they take, will sit the SQE stages one and two.
 The SRA hopes that this new route will make qualification more accessible by lowering the cost of study compared to the current graduate diploma in law (GDL) and legal practice course (LPC).

 If you have already started a qualifying law degree, a law conversion course or LPC before September 2021, you will have the option to qualify via the existing route or you can choose to take the new route – the SQE.
 Nothing changes for you unless you opt for the new route.

 If you start your law degree, conversion course or LPC between now and August 2021, you can stick with the current system or choose to do the SQE.
 From September 2021, all would-be solicitors who haven’t started a law degree, conversion course or LPC will need to qualify using the SQE.

 I’m a non-law student.
 Will I need to do a law conversion course before the super-exam?

 Under the new system, non-law graduates must decide themselves whether they need to complete a law conversion course (and incur the extra cost that involves) to gain the knowledge to sit the stage one SQE exam.